tubular/sparkly/docs/source/session.rst

 Sparkly Session
 ===============

-`SparklySession` is the main entry point to `sparkly` functionality.
+``SparklySession`` is the main entry point to sparkly's functionality.
-It's derived from `SparkSession` to provide additional features on top of the default session.
+It's derived from ``SparkSession`` to provide additional features on top of the default session.

-The are two main difference between `SparkSession` and `SparklySession`:
+The are two main differences between ``SparkSession`` and ``SparklySession``:

-1) Unlike `SparkSession`, `SparklySession` doesn't have `builder` attribute.
-We prefer declarative style over imperative.
+    1. ``SparklySession`` doesn't have ``builder`` attribute, because we prefer declarative style over imperative.
+    2. Hive support is enabled by default.

+The next snippet shows how declarative style is used:

 .. code-block:: python